ashlink11/portfolio/README.md

 #### th july 11:
 - actually in this restart of the portfolio now i'm also planning to do a minimalism clean out and organization of the repo notes & files so that's the next week's plan

+#### sat july 13:
+- cant decide if ill clean up the high-level portfolio documentation before project 1 documentation or vice versa
+- ill read more of and then map out all the documentation and then see what makes sense